 Ximbio raises the profile of research reagents with scientists, allows inventors to deposit them and enables sharing with the life science community.
 Most of these products are created through funds from the public purse; be it government or charitable donations.
 We believe passionately in maximising the impact by-products of research and as such Ximbio broadens the range of tools available globally.
 We are committed to support and advance life science research.

-Ximbio originates from Cancer Research Technology (CRT), the development and commercialisation arm of Cancer Research UK.
-Ximbio is operated as a business unit of CRT, and focuses on all areas of biology.
+Ximbio originates from Cancer Research UK.
+Ximbio is operated as a business unit of CRUK, and focuses on all areas of biology.

 “We have created Ximbio to be a place where scientists and Technology Transfer Offices can share their research, and reagents companies can source new products, in a streamlined process that saves both time and resource, maximising the visibility and impact of all research reagents.
 By unifying the reagent community in this way, to make tools more widely and easily available, we hope to accelerate life science research.”